AdamMaichrzik/readAndLearn/README.md

 Usage:

 + Learn new foreign word
++ After learning remember the word
-+ Learn new foreign word
++ Translate the word from you memory
-+ Learn new foreign word
++ Add word
++ Repeat in the app